bootlin/training-materials/lab-data/common/bootloader/beaglebone-black/README.txt

     # fastboot usb 0

+Don't be upset by the following message, it's expected...

+    musb-hdrc: peripheral reset irq lost!

 Then from the host, flash the image:

     $ snagflash -P fastboot -p 0451:d022 -f download:sdcard.img -f flash:1:0